 Precollege Faculty:Trombone, Euphonium, & Tuba

-Dr. Bernard has performed with the National Orchestra of France under the baton of Pierre Boulez, Seiji Ozawa, Vaclav Neumann and Lorin Maazel.
-He has recorded with the League of Composers/ISCM, the National Orchestra of France under Seiji Ozawa, and with the Saint-Thomas Boys Choir in New York City.
-Solo appearances and recitals include the Faculty Concert Series of the Manhattan School of Music Precollege Division, the Mid-Day Concert series and the Women Composers Showcase at NJCU.
+Dr. Bernard has performed with the National Orchestra of France under the batons of Pierre Boulez, Seiji Ozawa, Vaclav Neumann and Lorin Maazel.
+He has recorded with the League of Composers/ISCM, the National Orchestra of France under Seiji Ozawa, and with the Saint Thomas Boys Choir in New York City.
+Solo appearances and recitals include the Faculty Concert Series of the Manhattan School of Music Precollege Division, the Mid-Day Concert series, and the Women Composers Showcase at NJCU.

 His teaching posts have included the Hartwick College in Oneonta, NY and the Hartwick College Summer Music Festival and Institute.
 He is presently Assistant Professor at New Jersey City University.

 Manhattan School of Music Precollege faculty since 1994.